Reviewed by Mohammad Nazri Zulkafli, MD and Physician Anita Pee

 Provides Effective Pain Relief

-You can also use notoginseng to relieve all types of physical pain due to blood stagnation.
-For instance, it is used to make herbal plasters for back pain relief.
+You can also use notoginseng to relieve all types of physical pain due to Blood Stagnation.
+For instance, it’s used to make herbal plasters for back pain relief.

 It is worth noting that the ingestion of notoginseng works better and faster as compared to external application.
-This TCM herb can help alleviate physical pain by clearing blood clots, increasing blood circulation, and reducing inflammation and swelling.
+Panax notoginseng benefits include alleviating physical pain by clearing blood clots, increasing blood circulation, and reducing inflammation and swelling.

 Promotes the Healing of Wounds and Cuts